pixelite-co-nz/pixelite-co-nz.github.io/_posts/2014-12-18-installing-solr-development.markdown

 [Solr] is an open source search engine with many powerful [features].

-I encounter a lot of experienced developers that either don't know how to use it or avoid it as it's in the **to hard/scary** basket.
+I encounter a lot of experienced developers that either don't know how to use it or avoid it as it's in the **too hard/scary** basket.
 In this introductory article we'll talk briefly about how to install Solr in order to use it for development.

 There are many ways to install and configure Solr but in this article I'll show you how to set it up quickly so you can get started developing with it.
 While the installation and setup will be generic to any framework you want to develop with, I'll also, show you a couple of extra steps if you're using Drupal.